roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-06 ****** bydlsloan© The top of the suit simply wrapped around her body, just above her breasts and below her armpits.
+The top of the suit simply wrapped around her body, just above her breasts and below her armpits.
 There were no sleeves and her shoulders and neck were left bare.
 It would take less than a second to yank the top down and let her tits pop out, which Ben did a couple times, just to make sure it would work all right.

  In the back, the material didn't come together all the way.
 Instead, it had to be laced up, sort of like a corset.
 Since the laces ran in criss-cross fashion all the way down to her ass-crack, the easiest access to her pussy would be obtained by simply untying the laces and pulling the suit down past her waist.
 It wasn't nearly as simple as a skirt with no panties or a catsuit with a button, but it still wouldn't take long to get to her magical pot of gold.